 Are you getting confused with all the complex steps?

-Don’t worry, here is an easy to implement method through which you can modify your library file!
+Don’t worry; here is an easy-to-implement method to modify your library file!

-- Download the latest version v1.6 of the RDP wrapper library project.
+- Download the latest version, v1.6, of the RDP wrapper library project.
 This will have no specific effect on your library file.
-However, it will modify the argument values of termsrv.
+However, it will modify the argument values of terms.

 - For installation of the wrapper library, run the install.bat using administrator rights.